Global Business Intensive FAQs

 any additional travel arrangements.

-Is there a chance that my program could be cancelled?
+Is there a chance that my program could be canceled?

 Global Business Intensives are academic courses that are offered based on demand.